 I don't know the habbit in high standard restaurant though, but I think it would be the same with more generous tips.

-In French tips is translated by "pourboire" : "to have a drink" ... meaning it is extra money, not a salary :) about 8 years ago
+In French tips is translated by "pourboire" : "to have a drink" ... meaning it is extra money, not a salary :) over 8 years ago